GSM Foils Limited

 Understanding the underlying cash cycle is key to evaluating the business.

-- Working Capital Intensive: Buying raw materials requires cash upfront, while pharma clients demand credit periods.
+- Working Capital Intensive: Buying raw materials requires cash upfront, while pharma clients demand credit periods (target 60-70 days).

 - ROCE Driver: Scale and asset turns are the primary drivers of return on capital, not gross margin expansion.